2024 Estlink 2 incident

 On 25 December 2024 at 12:26 EET, the Estlink 2 submarine power cable had an unplanned failure, reducing the Estonia–Finland cross-border capacity from 1,016 to 358 MW.
 Concerns about potential sabotage immediately arose due to other recent outages in the Baltic Sea region.

 On the evening of the same day authorities were informed of disruptions to four telecommunications cables.
 Two cables belonging to the Finnish telecommunications company Elisa had been completely severed until Elisa finished their repairs on 6 January 2025.
 Repairs to the power cable itself are expected to take months and cost tens of millions of euros.

 Finnish authorities are investigating the incident and suspect that the oil tanker Eagle S, believed to be part of the Russian shadow fleet, had intentionally caused the cable ruptures by dragging its anchor.
 The ship is being suspected of aggravated vandalism, an aggravated regulatory offense and aggravated communication interference.

 Incident

-On early morning 25 December 2024, the oil tanker Eagle S, officially under management of the company Peninsular Maritime India and with an Indian safety management certificate from September 2024, left the Russian port of Ust-Luga with a load of unleaded gasoline, which was, according to press research, destined for Aliağa, Turkey.
+On the early morning of 25 December 2024, the oil tanker Eagle S managed by Peninsular Maritime India left the port of Ust-Luga in Russia with a load of unleaded gasoline.
+It was destined for Aliağa, Turkey.
 (Other sources say Port Said, Egypt.)
 The captain was a 39-year-old Georgian national, who had joined the crew in October.

-On 25 December at 10:26 GMT, Eagle S crossed the Estlink 2 submarine cable under the Gulf of Finland.
-At the same time, the Finnish electricity transmission grid operator Fingrid reported a power outage on the cable.
+At 10:26 GMT, Eagle S crossed the Estlink 2 submarine cable under the Gulf of Finland.
+A power outage on the cable was reported by the Finnish electricity transmission grid operator Fingrid at the same time.

-At 1:50 p.m. local time the Eagle S made a U-turn back towards Russia, approximately half-an-a-hour after having crossed over EST 2; she returned to her original course at approximately 2:20 p.m.
+At 1:50 p.m. local time the Eagle S made a U-turn back towards Russia, approximately half an hour after having crossed over EST 2; she returned to her original course at approximately 2:20 p.m.